 - Chicken broth – you can use either chicken or beef broth or bone broth.

-- Ground beef – like I mentioned above, we used ground beef in the photos for this post but you can also use ground beef if you want a more traditional shepherd’s pie compared to cottage pie
+- Ground beef – like I mentioned above, we used ground beef in the photos for this post but you can also use ground lamb if you want a more traditional shepherd’s pie compared to cottage pie.
+You could also make this with ground turkey if you really wanted, although that’s not my preference.

 - Tomato paste – if you don’t have tomato paste on hand, ketchup works too since I’m guessing most people have that on hand

 Okay so the first step is going to be making your mashed potatoes.
-Make these mashed potatoes without milk with that recipe.
+If you are going to make them from scratch, I recommend this mashed potato recipe.

 While your mashed potatoes are cooking, preheat your oven to 400 degrees and prep the meat filling.

-Break up the meat into small pieces and cook for another 2 minutes, mixing in the carrots as you cook.
+Break up the meat into small pieces and cook for another two minutes, mixing in the carrots as you cook.

 Add the spices and stir for two minutes, making sure not to burn the garlic (so keep stirring!).